mobapi/dugout/README.md

 ### The project configuration file structure

-The projects configuration file is a JSON file, which must contain an object describing the project and each container:
+The project configuration file is a JSON file, which must contain an object describing the project and each container:

 	{
-		"name": "<project name>",
+		"label": "<project name>",
 		"version": "<project version>",
 		"containers": {
 			...